 In cases where a young offender commits several offences, some occurring before and some after the age of 18 years, States parties should consider providing for procedural rules which allow the juvenile justice system to be applied in respect of all the offences when there are reasonable grounds to consider the author of these offences as being able to benefit from the specialized regime of the juvenile justice system.

-In cases where a child commits an offence together with an adult or a group of adults, the proceedings and provisions of the specialized regime of the juvenile justice system applies to the child, whatever the conditions reserved for adults.
+In cases where a child commits an offence together with an adult or a group of adults, the proceedings and provisions of the specialized regime of the juvenile justice system applies to the child, whatever the conditions that are reserved for adults.

 D. The guarantees for a fair trial